the-anweddol-project/Anweddol-ISO-factory/README.md

 $ sudo bash make_iso.sh
 ```

-Once the script is finished, you will retrieve the created ISO in the `result` folder, with its checksums.
+Once the script is finished, you will retrieve the created ISO in the `result` folder, with its affiliated checksums.

 ## Recommendations